Darkcraft8/Darkcraft8_Shared/Readme.md

-# These are files that i use in multiple mods...
+### Darkcraft8 Shared Files</br>
+#### A colliection of scripts and function for my mods

+---

-include :
+- include : </br>
-  - custom tooltips utils
+  - [functions to make the usage of tooltips easier][tooltipDoc]
-  - canvas utils
+  - [functions to help with the programing of canvas][canvasDoc]
-  - player inventory utils (oSb or starExtension Required)
+  - [functions to check the player inventory (oSb or starExtension Required)][invDoc]
+  - [functions to more precisely check an item parameters or config][itemDoc]

+---

-incoming :
+- incoming :
-D8Machinery (currently unfinished)
+  - D8Machinery (currently unfinished)
   A library of script to easily create various kind of machine

+---

+[tooltipDoc]: /shared/darkcraft8/_doc/tooltipUtil.md 'click here to go to documentation'
+[canvasDoc]: /shared/darkcraft8/_doc/canvasUtil.md 'click here to go to documentation'
+[invDoc]: /shared/darkcraft8/_doc/inventoryUtil.md 'click here to go to documentation'
+[itemDoc]: /shared/darkcraft8/_doc/itemUtil.md 'click here to go to documentation'

+[developer]: D8Shared_license.md "Darkcraft8"